Nicola Rubino: Biography

 In 1961 he made the bronze bas-reliefs for the 18th century Porta Palermo (a Gate) in Alcamo, which were commissioned him by the former Lord Mayor Ludovico Corrao and representing "The poet Cielo d'Alcamo at the court of Federico II" and "Active life of Alcamo".

 In 1963 he took part in the Exposition of Figurative Arts of Rome and Lazio and, with two of his works, at the Contest Exhibition of Figurative Arts of INPS (National Social Insurance Agency); besides he realized fifteen medals that he showed at the "International Exhibition of contemporary religious medal" (Palazzo Braschi in Rome) and five medals at the "Exposicion de la medalla actual" of Madrid (1964).

 Between 1964 and 1973 Rubino won 5 competitions and realized the bronze and marble bas-reliefs for the buildings of Lecce, Campobasso, EUR, Rome, Syracuse and Cuneo.
 The bas-relief at the Inps of Rome represents an idealized vision of work: you can see rural and handcraft life, with a proletarian family in the middle: Rubino wants to intend work as unity and social redemption of it.

 In 1965 he participated, with 5 works, at the IX Rome Quadriennale and exhibited in Paris, nine medals at the Exposition "La medalle italienne à la Monnale de Paris".
 Two years later he presented nine medals at the Exhibition of French, Italian and Spanish Medal (Palazzo Braschi) in Rome.

 Then his works were exhibited in Rome in 1972, as a retrospective at the gallery Il Camino, and in 1973 at the Club Internazionale dell'Antiquariato (Antiques).
 In 1977 Nicola Rubino showed his pictures, in his first painting retrospective, at the Gallery "San Marco" of Rome.

-After his death in Rome, his wife and two children ordered that some of his works were donated to the municipality of Alcamo, with the obligation of allocating them in the museum inside the Castle of the Counts of Modica; as a whole, la collezione è composta, oltre a 10 tele, di 27 opere, tra gessi e bronzi,the collection is made up, apart 10 paintings, of 27 works (bronzes and plasters) created between the 1950s and 1960s, and testify how Nicola Rubino always tried the naturalness of shape, of movement: the "dancer”, the “Woman combing herself”, the Pharao’s bather”, the “Mother with a child” are some examples of this.
+After his death in Rome, his wife and two children ordered that some of his works were donated to the municipality of Alcamo, with the obligation of allocating them in the museum inside the Castle of the Counts of Modica; as a whole, la collezione è composta, oltre a 10 tele, di 27 opere, tra gessi e bronzi, the collection is made up, apart 10 paintings, of 27 works (bronzes and plasters) created between the 1950s and 1960s, and testify how Nicola Rubino always tried the naturalness of shape, of movement: the Dancer, the Woman combing herself, the Pharaoh's bather, the Mother with a child are some examples of this.

-There are also the allegorical figures: "Justice" (bronze bas-relief openwork), "Lady Luck", "Woman with a dove" (plasters), "The winged horse" (a bronze), and finally, the religious themes, like "Mater Ecclesiae" (plaster) and the " Stations of the Cross" with four figures (bronze bas-relief).
+There are also the allegorical figures: Justice (bronze bas-relief openwork), Lady Luck, Woman with a dove (plasters), The winged horse (a bronze), and finally, the religious themes, like Mater Ecclesiae (plaster) and the Stations of the Cross with four figures (bronze bas-relief).

 In 1999 they entitled the Exhibition Room of Centro Congressi Marconi of Alcamo to Nicola Rubino, and on 20 April 2007 they inaugurated the plaster casts gallery, dedicated to the sculptor, inside the Castle of the Counts of Modica di Alcamo, later moved to the Museum of Contemporary Art of Alcamo at the ex Collegio dei Gesuiti.